xyth0rn/NCTU_DigitalLab_Mario/GameCal_devlog.md

 scroll.v

   1. control the movement of bg by the position of our character.
-  2. the bg_pos output indicate the left boundary of memory accessing.
+  2. the bg_pos output indicate the left boundary of memory accessing. (also absolute coordinate)
-  3. find out the capacity limitation of ROM, we can only put one single frame in it.
-So we may consider circular map.
+  3. we need to find out the capacity limitation of ROM.

 VGA.v